 The sensory scores for appearance of herbal yoghurt varied from 7.95 to 3.15.
 The highest score was recorded in sample PY (plain yoghurt) while the lowest score was recorded in sample YUP3.
 The herbal yoghurt samples with plant extract was more appetizing than the yoghurt sample containing powdered herb.
 The sensory scores for colour of herbal yoghurt varied from 7.85 to 2.45.
 The highest score was recorded in sample PY (plain yoghurt) while the lowest score was recorded in sample YUP5.
-The herbal yoghurt samples with extract had a light green colour and this could be attributed to the chlorophyll present in the plant extract while the yoghurt varied from 7.75to2.30.
-The highest was recorded in sample PY (plain yoghurt) while the lowest score was recorded in sample PY (plain yoghurt) while the lowest score was recorded in sample PY (plain yoghurt).
+The herbal yoghurt samples with extract had a light green colour and this could be attributed to the chlorophyll present in the plant extract while the yoghurt samples with powdered herbs had a dark green colour.
+The sensory scores for flavor of herbal yoghurt varied from 7.75 to 2.30.
+The highest was recorded in sample PY (plain yoghurt) while the lowest score was recorded in sample PY (plain yoghurt) while the lowest score was record. ed in sample YUP5.
+The flavor of the herbal yoghurt became pronounced as the herbal extract or powder increased in the yoghurt.